-Although KnownPath produces reasonably accurate AS paths, we still see room for improvement in accuracy given our datasets.
+Inferring an AS-level path between two ASes without access to either of the AS is not simple.
+Although Known-Path produces reasonably accurate AS paths, we still see room for improvement in accuracy given our datasets.
 Mao et al. observed that multi-homing is one of the main obstacles to the accurate AS path inference [8], and they provide a novel technique to infer the first AS hop.
 Qiu and Gao [9] also show that KnownPath's inference accuracy improves by incorporating the first AS hop information.
 Mao et al.'s first AS hop inference, however, requires a designated measurement infrastructure and a large number of active probes, and we cannot adopt their methodology.
 Our choice is, therefore, to extract first-hop information from the Ark traceroute data.
-For example, from an AS path ABCD from a traceroute output, we infer that for the destination AS D, the first hop ASes of A, B, C are B, C, and D, respectively.
-From the Ark data, we garner first hop information for 5, 387 ASes.
+For example, from an AS path A B C D from a traceroute output, we infer that for the destination AS D, the first hop ASes of A, B, C are B, C, and D, respectively.
+From the Ark data, we garner first hop information for 5,387 ASes.

-It has been reported that links not reported in BGP rout-

-ing tables appear in measurements in the data plane [29-32].
+It has been reported that links not reported in BGP routing tables appear in measurements in the data plane [31- 34].
 ISPs do not advertise all links to their peers via BGP.
 For example, peering links are not advertised to other peers.
-Those links are operational, and appear in the Ark traceroute outputs.
-He et al. [31] report 40% more edges and 300% more peer-to-peer edges and Roughan et al. [32] estimate 700 monitors are needed to identify 99.9% edges.
-As the goal of this work is not to devise a new algorithm to identify missing links, we demonstrate how to incorporate additional information to the existing database of AS topology.
+Those links are operational, and possibly appear in the Ark traceroute outputs depend on the placement of the Ark's traceroute server.
+He et al. [33] report 40% more edges and 300% more peer-to-peer edges and Roughan et al. [34] estimate 700 monitors are needed to identify 99.9% edges.
+As the goal of this work is not to devise a new algorithm to identify all missing links, we demonstrate how to incorporate additional information from the Ark dataset to the existing database of AS topology.